-Synopsis: Moderate, long period swells, from distant strong winds over the northern Atlantic, are expected to impact the area, mainly east-facing coastlines.
-The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is forecast to rise to moderate, and there is the potential for significant impacts.
+Synopsis: Hurricane Larry, although passing a safe distance away from the area, will push moderate long period swells to the shores of the islands, mainly east-facing and northeast-facing coastlines.
+The threat level to the life, livelihood, property and infrastructure of those using the affected coastlines is forecast to rise to moderate, with the potential for significant impacts.
 These swells are expected to cause life-threatening surfs and rip currents near affected coastlines.
 A high surf advisory means that dangerous surfs of 2 to 3 metres or 6 to 10 feet will affect some coastlines in the advisory area, producing hazardous conditions.

-Seas (significant wave heights): 2 to 3 metres (6 to 10 feet), occasionally or locally near 4 metres (13 feet).
-Swells: Northeast and east at 1.5 to 2 metres (5 to 7 feet) and occasionally higher.
+Seas (significant wave heights): 1.5 to 2 metres (5 to 7 feet), occasionally or locally reaching over 2.5 metres (9 feet).
+Swell period: 9 to 14 seconds.
+Swells: East-northeast at 1.5 to 2 metres (5 to 7 feet), occasionally higher.